puppetlabs/pdksync/README.md

 Workflow
 --------

-As it stands it currently runs with no additional arguments and if you wish to alter how it runs you must make alterations to either the 'constants.rb' or 'managed_modules.yml'.
+As it stands it currently runs with no additional arguments and if you wish to alter how it runs you must make alterations to either the `constants.rb` or `managed_modules.yml`.

 ### Managed Modules

-This module as it currently works, runs through a preset array of modules, this array being set within the 'managed_moudles.yml' file.
-This file utilises a simple yaml style format in order to set out the different module names, the format being as shown below:
+This module as it currently works, runs through a preset array of modules, this array being set within the `managed_modules.yml` file.
+This file makes use of a simple `yaml` style format in order to set out the different module names, the format is shown below:

 ```
 ---